Nexosis/nexosis.github.io/_guides/how-it-works-classification.md

 ---
-title: How It Works&#58; Model Building
+title: How It Works&#58; Classification
 description: Understand how to interact with the Nexosis API for both regression, classification and anomaly detection models.
 copyright: 2017 Nexosis
 layout: default
-category: [Regression, Classification, Anomaly Detection]
+category: Classification
-tags: [Predict, Classify, Anomaly Detection, Quick Links, Favorite]
+tags: [Predict, Classify]
-order: 1
+order: 2
 use_codestyles: false
 ---
 ## The Process